 - 1. Progress towards targets outlined in the Individual Provision Map for all children with SEND. - 2.
 Children with EHCP provision to be helped to access the curriculum more successfully through the objectives set at the Annual Review in conjunction with improved Information and Communication Technology skills. - 3.
-More children expected progress in English at KS1 and KS2. - 4.
-Effective provision that narrows the gap and places children back on track to achieve expected progress. - 5.
-A reduction in the number of children proceeding to higher stages of support.
+More children make expected/accelerated progress at KS1 and KS2. - 4.
+Effective provision that narrows the gap and places children back on track to achieve expected progress.